Episodic Logit-Q Dynamics for Efficient Learning in Stochastic Teams: INTRODUCTION

-The key property of our dynamics is to let agents \textit{play-in-rounds}.
-Within a round, they play stage games whenever the associated state gets visited without any update on the continuation payoff computed, as illustrated later in Figure \ref{fig:model}.
+The key property of our dynamics is to let agents \textit{play-in-episodes}.
+Within an episode, they play stage games whenever the associated state gets visited without any update on the Q-function estimates, as illustrated later in Figure \ref{fig:model}.
 Therefore, their act is always consistent with the stage game they play.
-We consider two update schemes for the update of the estimates: $i)$ taking the empirical average of the payoffs received in the repeated play of the stage games within the round, $ii)$ assigning the payoff of the stage game associated with the action profile most frequently played.
+We consider two update schemes for the Q-function update: In the \textit{average value update}, agents take the empirical average of the payoffs received in the repeated play of the stage games within the episode.
+In the \textit{frequent value update}, agents assign the value of a state as the payoff of the corresponding stage game associated with the action profile most frequently played.
 Both are consistent with the (desired) uncoupled nature of the dynamics.
-Furthermore, these update schemes make the stage games stationary within a round and allows agents to converge to efficient equilibria at each stage game through the log-linear learning dynamics to a certain extent.
+The former ensures convergence to the optimal solution approximately with an approximation error characterized.
+The latter ensures convergence to the optimal solution exactly.
+Furthermore, these update schemes make the stage games stationary within an episode and allows agents to converge to efficient equilibria at each stage game through the (independent) log-linear learning dynamics to a certain extent.
 Therefore, the update of continuation payoff approximates the value iteration in MDPs.
-Increasing round lengths in time combined with the contraction property of the value iteration yield that agents can attain the globally optimum solution in the limit.
-We also note that this play-in-rounds scheme has a similar flavor with the two-timescale learning framework studied in \citep{ref:Leslie20,ref:Sayin20,ref:Sayin21,ref:Wei21} in addressing the non-stationarity issue.
-There, the step sizes vanishing at two different timescales play a similar role with the increasing round lengths.
-Furthermore, the play-in-rounds framework is also consistent with the differences in the evolution pace of choices and preferences as studied in the evolutionary game theory literature, e.g., see \citep{ref:Ely01,ref:Sandholm01}.
+Increasing episode lengths across episodes combined with the contraction property of the value iteration yield that agents can attain the globally optimum solution in the limit.
+The increasing episode lengths play a similar role with the step sizes vanishing at two different timescales in the two timescale learning framework used in \cite{ref:Leslie20} and \cite{ref:Sayin20}.

-\textbf{Related Works.} To the best of our knowledge, our dynamics appear to be one of the first independent learning dynamics that can provably attain the social optimum rather than converging to some equilibrium in identical-interest MGs.
-Importantly, our dynamics is based on a behavioral learning model aligned with the autonomous nature of AI agents and \textit{online} in the sense that agents play and learn simultaneously in a single MG, without any repeated play.
-Furthermore, agents may not even know (possibly random yet bounded) stage-payoffs and state transition probabilities -as in the reinforcement learning literature.
-Therefore, this result reaches global optimality of social welfare for cooperative AI applications beyond some Nash equilibrium in comparison to the recent results including \citep{ref:Arslan17,ref:Baudin21,ref:Gao21,ref:Fox21,ref:Leonardos21,ref:RZhang21,ref:Ding22} and beyond repeated games in comparison to \citep{ref:Marden12,ref:Pradelski12} on log-linear learning and \citep{ref:Marden09,ref:Chasparis13,ref:Marden14,ref:Bistriz21} on aspiration learning.